Symmetry Matters for Sizes of Extended Formulations: Bounds on Symmetric Extensions of

 for some values $\lambda_1,\lambda_3,\dots,\lambda_{2k+1}\in\RR$ to be determined.

 The equation~\eqref{eq:lambda:2} to be satisfied now easily reads

 while~\eqref{eq:lambda:1}, for the time being, remains

 We are now going to simplify~\eqref{eq:lambda:1:match} by means of~\eqref{eq:isoInvariant} by identifying suitable (large) subgroups of~$\isoGr{G}{s_j}$.
-Here, the crucial ingredient will be a result (formulated in Lem.~\ref{lem:Yannakakis-claim}) on subgroups of the symmetric group~$\symGr{n}$, where~$\altGr{n}\subseteq\symGr{n}$ is the \emph{alternating group} formed by all even permutations of~$\ints{n}$.
+Here, the crucial ingredient will be a result (formulated in Lemma~\ref{lem:Yannakakis-claim}) on subgroups of the symmetric group~$\symGr{n}$, where~$\altGr{n}\subseteq\symGr{n}$ is the \emph{alternating group} formed by all even permutations of~$\ints{n}$.
 This result is Claim~2 in the proof of Thm.~1 of Yannakakis paper~\cite{Yan91}.
-His proof (which we work out below in order to make the presentation self contained at this crucial point) relies on a theorem of Bochert's~\cite{Boc89} stating that any subgroup of~$\symGr{m}$ that acts primitively on~$\ints{m}$ and does not contain~$\altGr{m}$ has index at least $\lfloor (m+1)/2\rfloor!$ in~$\symGr{m}$.
+His proof (which we work out below in order to make the presentation self contained at this crucial point) relies on a theorem of Bochert's~\cite{Boc89} stating that any subgroup $U$ of~$\symGr{m}$ that acts primitively on~$\ints{m}$ \volker{ (i.e. the action is transitive and there is no $Y\subseteq \ints{m}$ with $1<\sabs{Y}<m$ for which $Y\cap\sigma.Y\in\{Y,\varnothing\}$ holds for all $\sigma\in U$) contains~$\altGr{m}$ or has index at least $\lfloor (m+1)/2\rfloor!$. }

-In the proof of Lem.~\ref{lem:Yannakakis-claim}, we use the following estimate on products of binomial coefficients.
+In the proof of Lemma~\ref{lem:Yannakakis-claim}, we use the following estimate on products of binomial coefficients.

 \begin{lemma} For all positive integer numbers $a,b,c_1,\dots,c_r\in\NN\setminus\{0\}$ with

 we have

 If any of the inequalities in~\eqref{eq:prodBinCoeff:1} additionally is strict, then~\eqref{eq:prodBinCoeff:2} is strict as well. \end{lemma}